Despite working in a coffee shop for 3+ years, I never had the chance to play with a drip cold brew coffee maker before a couple months ago.

 - You adjust if needed over the next 2-5 hours.

 After going through this process several times this Summer, I realized that – to my surprise – it’s not much more effort than the immersion method.
-Adjusting the dripping, finding the right grind size – these things aren’t burdensome or annoying after all.
+Adjusting the dripping, and finding the right grind size – these things aren’t burdensome or annoying after all.
 Even clean-up is easy since the grounds are confined to a small area.

 I also discovered that it doesn’t take 12 hours to make cold brew coffee using the slow drip method.
 It takes 2-5 hours.
 That’s a big difference.
 Being able to set up the brewer in the morning and enjoy a glass of iced coffee in the afternoon is a big plus in my mind.